nhgritctran/PheTK/README.md

 This function is currently customized for the _All of Us_ Research Platform.
 It takes a cohort csv file and covariate selection as input, and generate a new cohort csv file with covariate data added as output.
-Input cohort data which must have at least "person_id" column.
+Input cohort data must have "person_id" column.

 For non-_All of Us_ platforms, a Google BigQuery dataset ID must be provided.